How to Prove Fault in Slip-and-Fall Incidents in a Place of Business

 If you or a loved one tripped and fell over a hazard or uneven ground in a place of business, the property owners can be held responsible for the resulting injuries.
 Anyone injured by the negligence of another individual has a legal right to seek compensation to receive the resources necessary to heal and move on with his or her life.
-The experienced San Diego personal injury attorneys at jD LAW, P.C., are dedicated to protecting your future by handling slip-and-fall injury claims through aggressive legal representation.
+The experienced San Diego premises liability attorneys at jD LAW, P.C., are dedicated to protecting your future by handling slip-and-fall injury claims through aggressive legal representation.
 Call (760) 630-2000 for a free consultation.

 Don’t Waste Any Time!